Whatsapp Icon

 What is palliative care?

 Palliative care is care given to recover patients' quality of life with a severe or life-threatening disease, such as cancer.
 Palliative care is access to care that addresses the person as a whole, not just their health.
-The purpose is to prevent or treat, as early as practicable, the symptoms and side-effects of the disease and its treatment to supplement any relevant psychological, social, and spiritual difficulties.
+The purpose is to prevent or treat, as early as practicable, the symptoms and side effects of the disease and its treatment to supplement any relevant psychological, social, and spiritual difficulties.
 Palliative care is also termed comfort care, supportive care, and symptom management.
 Patients may accept palliative care in the hospital, an outpatient clinic, a long-term care facility, or at the house under the leadership of a physician.

 Who gives palliative care?

-Palliative care is generally provided by palliative care specialists, health care practitioners who have acquired special training or certification in palliative care.
+Palliative care is generally provided by palliative care specialists and health care practitioners who have acquired special training or certification in palliative care.
 They implement holistic care to the patient and family or caregiver, concentrating on the physical, emotional, social, and spiritual problems cancer patients may encounter during the cancer experience.

 Often, palliative care specialists serve as part of a multidisciplinary team that may involve doctors, nurses, registered dieticians, pharmacists, chaplains, psychologists, plus social workers.
 The palliative care team operates in union with your oncology care team to arrange your care and maintain the possible healthy quality of life for you.